Nguyendu2612/Du-portfolio/README.md

 Data were gathered through an audit approach — collecting receipts, counting customer traffic in predefined time slots agreed with the client, scanning each receipt with the company tool, and capturing all key fields.
 ## *My Role:*
 Clarified Client's requirements and desired outputs.<br>
-Cleaning Data:
+Cleaning Data
 - Cleaned ~100 receipts over a two-week collection period.
 - Reviewed video footage to tally store foot traffic.
-- Used Power Query to re-clean the dataset and set proper data types.
+- Used Power Query to re-clean the dataset and set proper data types.<br>

 Building model and creating Dashboard:
 - Built a data model, dimenstion to establish relationships for analysis.
-- Wrote DAX measures, drill through to create interactive dashboards and give insights.<br>
+- Wrote DAX measures, drill through to create interactive dashboards and give insights.

 ## *Output:*
 - Estimated weekly and monthly revenue
 - Estimated weekly and monthly traffic<br>

 ## *Dashboard:*
 ### Log-in Page
 ![Log-in Page](Image/Fama/Begin.png)